 iRODS zone

 The integrated rule-oriented data system (iRODS) is a solution which offers abstraction of physical data storage systems in the form of datasets and collections similar to the normal computer files and folders.
-Apart from this it also implements a custom binary data transfer protocol which uses mulitple parallel TCP streams to transfer data between the instances.
+Apart from this, it also implements a custom binary data transfer protocol which uses multiple parallel TCP streams to transfer data between the instances.
 Each zone uses an SQL server to store the hierarchy of datasets/collections and their metadata.
 The data transfers are encrypted using TLS.

 Basic iRODS deployment is a so-called zone, which has its own set of users and a storage assigned on a local storage array.
 Each zone maintains its own tree of datasets/collections, their metadata and enforces its access rules.
 Multiple zones can set up a federation between them and use the same parallel transfer protocol to move data between them.
 Therefore, it is assumed that each location providing storage resources to the platform deploys its own iRODS zone and federates with others as needed.